zenbones-theme/zenbones.nvim/README.md

 -   [WezTerm](extras/wezterm)
 -   [Tmux](extras/tmux)

-It's also possible to generate color configuration files using a template, [this one for Kitty](lua/zenbones/build/kitty.lua) for example.
+It's also possible to generate any color configuration files using a template, [this one for Kitty](lua/zenbones/template/kitty.lua) for example.
 Please feel free to submit a PR if you want to add some more.

 ## Inspirations